hujhax/austin-improv-wiki/Madeline Jo Chauvin.md

 She also hosted at OOB.

 ## History
 Jo first got into improv when she took the first class offered by [[The Institution Theater]].
 Since then, she's trained at the Institution, [[The Hideout Theatre]], and the DSI Comedy Training Center.
+She has taken workshops with Keith Johnstone, Laura Hall, Dave Sheridan, Mark Beltzman, and others.

 ## Troupes
 * [[The Better Half]]